-- Review of the design-phase prototype: The final step in this phase is testing the system in its entirety rather than testing by unit.
+- Review of the design-phase prototype: The final step in this phase is testing the system in its entirety rather than testing the unit.
 This stage also involves testing system performance and dealing with system failure – in the event any aspect fails.

 This phase is the methodology’s final one and it is where the newly built system is moved from the development environment into the production or “live” environment.
 In the case of Company X, the central database system that has just been created will be installed on the company’s server and checks will be made to ensure every related system can access this central database and that all parts of the system are linked to each other across the LAN.

-- Implementation of Completed System: This means implementing all the system’s software and hardware on site and handing the system over to the client or purchasing company.
+- Implementation of Completed System: This means implementing all the system’s software and hardware on-site and handing the system over to the client or purchasing company.

 - Business Review: This activity takes place during the development phase and it is where achievements are reviewed against business requirements.

-- Client Approval and User Guidelines: The client and/or end users approve the system and user manuals with precise instructions on how to use and maintain the system are issued.
+- Client Approval and User Guidelines: The client and/or end-users approve the system and user manuals with precise instructions on how to use and maintain the system are issued.
 End users can then refer to this manual if they need any type of help.

-- Training of End Users: This involves providing end users with system training so that they can interact effectively with the newly built system once it is on site.
+- Training of End Users: This involves providing end-users with system training so that they can interact effectively with the newly built system once it is on-site.

 Benefits of the Dynamic System Development Methodology (Advantages)